 Cubero is a tiny town located in the state of New Mexico.
 With a population of 281 people and just one neighborhood, Cubero is the 144th largest community in New Mexico.

-Overall, Cubero’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cubero’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In terms of college education, Cubero ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.